University of the Philippines Diliman: Carillon and bell tower

 The only carillon in the Philippines and in Southeast Asia that is manually played by a clavier or a wooden keyboard, the U.P.
-Carillon towers about 130 feet tall.
+Carillon tower is about 130 feet tall.
 The U.P.
 Carillon was originally constructed in 1940 by National Artist Juan Nakpil, Conservatory of Music director Ramon Tapales and UP President Bienvenido Gonzales with an initial idea of building a concrete structure that may tower the grounds of the university.
 Several years later, on August 1, 1952, the tower was finished and dedicated as the U.P.
 Carillon.
 Forty-eight bells with four octaves were installed by the Dutch carillonneur Adrian Antonisse, with the efforts laid by the U.P.
 Alumni Association.
 These bells were forged by Van Bergen Co. in Netherlands and the largest of them weighs five tons, where the total cost of construction summed up to ₱200,000.

 Apart from playing the U.P.'s anthem UP Naming Mahal (U.P.
 Beloved), the carillon tuned many music such as the Magtanim ay Di Biro (Planting Rice, a Filipino folk song) and The Beatles sounds.
 One of the most important tunings of the carillon was when it played the socialist anthem The Internationale at the 1971 Diliman Commune.
 During this time, U.P. students declared the university as a republic and as a separate entity from the Philippines.

 Due to age and rust, the carillon ceased to play in 1981.
 In 1988, the last symphonies of U.P.
 Naming Mahal and Push On U.P.!
 (U.P.
 Diliman's athletic cheer) from the tower was played during the December's Lantern Parade.
 Since then, the carillon was never tuned.
-But as late as 2001, students say that they can hear the rhymes of London Bridge Is Falling Down and Sing a Song of Six Pence despite being closed to prevent further mishap.
+But as late as 2001, students said that they could hear the rhymes of London Bridge Is Falling Down and Sing a Song of Six Pence, despite the carillion being closed to prevent further mishap.

 In 2005, through the collective efforts of the U.P.
 Alumni Association and various private donors, the U.P.
 Carillon Restoration Project of the U.P.
 Centennial Commission launched a fund-raising program to collect ₱20 million to restore the carillon, as a projection of using the tower again in the coming 100th year of the University of the Philippines.
 After two years, the Project was able to collect ₱14 million which will be used to clean up and repair the tower itself and to replace the bells.